sunkara0003/Kubernetes_Foundation/02_COE.md

 - It is battle hard.
 Manages 1000s of containers.
 - It is not limited to containers, other solutions like redhat openshift uses K8s.
 - It is open source, huge community driven.
+## negatives of k8s
+- it is really complex to setup and documentation